 - Investors have a cooling-off period of five business days if they decide the investment isn’t for them.

-Whatever option you choose – bank business loans, crowdfunding or crowd-sourced funding – be sure to weigh all the positives and negatives.
+Whatever option you choose – business loans, crowdfunding or crowd-sourced funding – be sure to weigh all the positives and negatives.
 It’s also a good idea to seek advice from an accountant or other business finance expert.

 You also could consider an unsecured business loan from Moula as a way to meet your business finance needs.